-• HBX CORe: As the only Canadian partner of Harvard Business School’s HBX CORe, which stands for “credential of readiness,” students acquire essential concepts needed for careers in business; covers financial accounting, business analytics and more.
+• HBX CORe: As the only Canadian partner of Harvard Business School’s HBX CORe, which stands for “credential of readiness,” students acquire essential concepts needed for careers in business; it covers financial accounting, business analytics and more.

 • Human Rights: The program introduces students to the philosophical, political and legal foundation of human rights.
 Students explore the causes and consequences of human rights violations around the world.